xuhantian/xuhantian.github.io/_pages/about.md

 My research interests fall in the areas of pricing and revenue management, supply chain management, and OM-marketing interface.
 I conduct theoretical analysis with basic OR/OM techniques and methodology, particularly dynamic programming, stochastic modeling and optimization, and game theory.

+I am about to join the School of Entrepreneurship and Management, ShanghaiTech University as an Assistant Professor in Fall 2022.

 ### Contact

 Department of Industrial Engineering and Decision Analytics,